 Peruse any online job board and you’ll find post after post from companies seeking individuals with exceptional multitasking skills.
 Multitasking is an art valued throughout the globe, but this highly-valued skill is built on a misconception.
 Time and time again, studies have proven that humans cannot actually multitask.
 In fact, when we try to do two things at once, what we’re really doing is alternating attention from one activity to the other.
 Our attention is never divided evenly, which means that one activity is put on autopilot.

 Likewise, those who attempt to text and walk are walking on autopilot while focusing almost entirely on texting.
-This is precisely the reason why viral videos of people walking into poles, water fountains, or cellar doors while texting have circulated throughout the web.
-These videos may be funny, but the reality is there are videos of people who have walked and texted and have felt the consequences.
-People have fallen on train tracks, crosswalks, and have collided with bicycles and have been either seriously injured or killed.
+This is the reason why videos of people walking into poles, water fountains, or cellar doors while texting go viral.
+These videos may be funny.
+But the reality is there are videos of people who have walked and texted and have felt the consequences.
+People have fallen on train tracks, tripped in crosswalks, collided with bicycles, and have been either seriously injured or killed.

 Distracted walking is a dangerous trend on the rise.
 Teenagers and young adults seem to be the ones more prone to this unsafe habit.
 According to Safe Kids Worldwide, about 50% of pedestrian accident deaths resulting from car accidents happened to teens between the ages of 15 and 19, and the major cause was distracted walking.
 They also discovered that one in five high schoolers who crossed the street were reportedly distracted by texting, playing video games, or listening to music.

 While texting while walking might not be as dangerous as distracted driving, it does come with its own set of consequences.

 Distracted Walking Could Cause You Serious Injuries and Even Death

 Thousands of automobile accidents occur every year in the United States, and a percentage of those involve ordinary pedestrians who were simply going about their daily lives.